 Simply put, this formula balanced RPG questing and exploration with NES-style platforming.
 The popularity of the formula also ensured Castlevania’s survival for several gaming generations.

 Unfortunately, successful as Igarashi’s Castlevania games were, Konami ultimately lost interest in them, with Igarashi’s final CV project being 2011’s Harmony of Despair.
 In 2014, Igarashi left Konami and became the co-founder of Artplay.
 Thereafter, he also launched a Kickstarter project for Bloodstained: Ritual of the Night.
 In his words, this new game would be a “spiritual successor.”

 As part of the campaign’s stretch goals, developer Inti Creates developed Bloodstained: Curse of the Moon, a shorter game described as a companion episode.
 Conceptually, Curse of the Moon would be created in the style of retro NES platformers, with many elements drawing direct inspiration from 1990’s Castlevania III: Dracula’s Curse.

 Of interest, Igarashi himself had previously stated CV III to be his favourite Castlevania episode.

 All screenshots belong to the creators of the game.

-I should highlight that Inti Creates included the downsides of NES era gameplay in Bloodstained: Curse of the Moon.
-As in stiffness, knockbacks, crawlingly slow staircase ascension speeds, the likes of.
+I should highlight that Inti Creates included the downsides of NES-era gameplay in Bloodstained: Curse of the Moon.
+Downsides such as movement stiffness, knockbacks, crawlingly slow staircase ascension speeds, the likes of.